useshortcut/api-cookbook/windows-set-up-instructions.md

 We'll need the [Requests Library](http://docs.python-requests.org/en/master/) which you can install with pip.

-In Terminal type `pip install requests` and press Enter/Return.
+In your command line window  type `pip install requests` and press Enter/Return.
 If you see a message about needing to update pip, follow the instructions in the command line window.

 That covers the last installation requirement.
 Let's go get the Cookbook!